 No, no, no, no.

-This is the time to gird loins.
+Contrary to that, this is the time to gird loins.

 This is the greatest opportunity we've had in a long time to identify what the problem of the country is and snuff it out.

-And it's gonna be hard work.
+And it's going to be hard work.

-It is going to be these people, their very existence, their financial existence, their way of life, their standard of living is tied in to all this fraud.
+It is going to be these people, their very existence, their financial existence, their way of life, their standard of living is tied into all this fraud.

 But it's going to be well worth the effort.